WiseGuru/Community-Digital-Garden-Docs/Syntax and Style Guide.md

 Embedded images must linked to the exact folder from the current location; for example, linking to a file in `/assets/images` from `/Folder1` would require the path `../assets/images/picture.jpg`

 ## Callouts
 Callouts are written following the [Just the Docs - Callouts](https://just-the-docs.github.io/just-the-docs/docs/ui-components/callouts/) documentation.
-Below are a couple key pieces of information that I wish to highlight.
+This site has the following defined callouts:

+1. warning
+	1. red
+2. tip
+	1. yellow
+3. success
+	1. green
+4. reminder
+	1. blue
+5. note
+	1. blue
+6. example
+	1. purple

 ### Callout Formatting
 Use braces to indicate what kind of callout you're using, and then greater-than symbols for text.